weitingwlin/TDBUwithScale/README.md

 Code for modeling part of the project.
 Simulate a predator-herbivore model (as a ladybug-aphid system) to create time-series data like the empirical data.

 ## DataAnalysis
-Code for compiling and visualizing data from the experiment.
+Data from the experiment, and code for compiling and visualizing data.

 ## SharedAnalysis
 The script to analyze data. since model and experimental data are to be analyzed in the same way, they share these files

+---
+>#### Update notes
+> 2015/10/14 : fix functional response in model